 We are constantly bombarded by neural input from our environment.
 Our senses pick up more input each second we are awake than our brain can possibly process.
-At any given moment, we are receiving an enormous amount of data from at least four of our five senses.
-With this onslaught of input, we manage to not go completely insane by only paying attention to a fraction of that information – we discard the rest.
+At any given moment, we are receiving an enormous amount of data from at least four of our five physical senses.
+With this persistent onslaught of input, we manage to not go completely insane by only paying attention to a fraction of that information – and we simply discard the rest.
 This process is known as selective filtering and it happens automatically, that is unless we intend otherwise.

 “When someone tells me ‘no,’ it doesn’t mean I can’t do it, it simply means I can’t do it with them.”